tdwg/bdq/tg2/_review/docs/tutorial/index.md

 ### 8.1 MultiRecord Measures for Quality Control (non-normative)

-The `Use Case` we have been working with in this tutorial is focused on `Quality Control` (we want to fix problems in a dataset of distributions that would itself be used to evaluate other datasets), so we will examine how the Fitness for Use Framework supports using the results of `SingleRecord` Tests for that purpose.
+The `Use Case` we have been working with in this tutorial is focused on `Quality Control` (we want to fix problems in a dataset of distributions that would itself be used to evaluate other datasets), so we will examine how the Fitness For Use Framework supports using the results of `SingleRecord` Tests for that purpose.

 This tutorial has focused on defining `SingleRecord` Tests (primarily `Validations`) that evaluate one record at a time.
 In practice, `Quality Control` almost always requires a dataset-level view: curators, data managers, and developers need to know **how prevalent** a particular problem is, **where** it occurs, and **whether** proposed changes would measurably improve fitness for a `Use Case`.

-In the BDQ Fitness for Use Framework, that dataset-level view is provided by `MultiRecord` `Measures` (`bdqffdq:Measure` with resource type `bdqffdq:MultiRecord`).
+In the BDQ Fitness For Use Framework, that dataset-level view is provided by `MultiRecord` `Measures` (`bdqffdq:Measure` with resource type `bdqffdq:MultiRecord`).
 These `Measures` operate over the collection of `Responses` produced by running one or more `SingleRecord` Tests across all records in a dataset, and they return a **single summary value** in `Response.result` (either a single number, or one of `COMPLETE`/`NOT_COMPLETE`).

 Before we focus on `MultiRecord` `Measures`, it is helpful to distinguish three common patterns of `Measures` in BDQ: